ola-dola/ola-dola/README.md

 -->

 👨🏾‍🔬 I'm a **software engineer** based in Nigeria.
- I'm currently looking for opportunities to build impactful and amazing software products with an amazing team(remote or limited onsite(Nigeria)).
+ I'm currently looking for opportunities to build impactful and amazing software products with an amazing team(remote or anywhere in Nigeria).

-🔭 I’m currently working on a [city bus booking app](https://github.com/PickMe-Bus) in collaboration with a friend.

-🌱 I’ve been learning about Data Structures and Algorithms the past couple of weeks.
-A lot of fun and tears 😎

 💻 I currently code mainly in **Javascript(React, Node.js, Express, PostgreSQL)** and dabble in Python(💙) scripting.

-Take a look around to see my work, then shoot me a mail at olami.oredola[@]gmail[dot]com 🙂
+- 📫 How to reach me: olami.oredola[@]gmail[dot]com 🙂